 c.
 The setting of, and adherence to, risk appetite

 Internal Audit is not responsible for setting the risk appetite but should assess whether the risk appetite has been established and reviewed through the active involvement of the Board and Executive Management.
-It should assess whether risk appetite is embedded within the activities, limits and reporting of the organisation.
+It should assess whether risk appetite is embedded within the activities, limits and reporting of the organisation; and it should report annually to the Audit Committee its conclusions on whether the organisation’s risk appetite framework is being adhered to.

 d.
 The risk and control culture of the organisation

 Internal Audit should include within its scope the risk and control culture of the organisation.
-This should include assessing whether the processes (e.g. appraisal and remuneration), actions (e.g. decision making) and "tone at the top" are in line with the values, ethics, risk appetite and policies of the organisation.
+This should include assessing whether the processes (e.g. appraisal and remuneration), actions (e.g. decision making), ‘tone at the top’ and observed behaviours across the organisation are in line with the espoused values, ethics, risk appetite and policies of the organisation.

 e.
-Risks of poor customer treatment, giving rise to conduct of reputational risk
+Risks of poor customer treatment, giving rise to conduct or reputational risk

 f.
 Capital and liquidity risks

-Internal Audit should include within its scope the management of the organisation's capital and liquidity risks.
+Internal Audit should include within its scope the modelling and management of the organisation’s capital and liquidity risks.

 g.
 Key corporate events